Olivia Wilde heaps more praise on Florence Pugh amid feud rumours

-Olivia Wilde heaps more praise on Don’t Worry Darling star Florence Pugh amid feud rumours
+Don’t Worry Darling: Olivia Wilde heaps more praise on Florence Pugh amid feud rumours

 Pugh has yet to deny the rumours while Wilde continues to praise her acting talents